roadsidemultimedia/Docs/getting-started/dashboard.md

 ### Sign in to Live Chat ###

 When you have an active [PageLines Plus](http://www.pagelines.com/plus) subscription, make sure your PageLines username and password have been added to the **Your Account** settings tab.
-This can be found in PageLines &rarr; Dashboard &rarr; Your Account.
+This can be found in **PageLines &rarr; Dashboard &rarr; Your Account**.

 ![Live Chat Login Required](https://raw.github.com/pagelines/Docs/master/gh-pages-template/public/img/livechat-login-required.jpg "Live Chat Login Required")